Use Fixed RPM With Wide Rotor As Power Surge Capacitor

 HGLRC 1303.5's data is saved in https://drive.google.com/file/d/1F2D4R6p1V8eqaQ5DHQGh-GXK_b36V62K/ ,

-Our prototype rotor's efficiency is equivalent to the 13.5-inch drone propeller's efficiency in terms of the same torque, RPM, and compound efficiency.
-So, the question is how to shift the prototype 4004-motor-13.5-inch-prop combination toward a more efficient combination in the efficiency trend curve.
+Our prototype rotor's efficiency is equivalent to the 13.5-inch drone propeller's efficiency in terms of the same torque, RPM, mechanical, and electrical efficiency.
+So, the question is how to shift the prototype 4004-motor-13.5-inch-prop combination and scale the rotor blade toward an overall more efficient craft, not just an efficient rotor, according to the efficiency trend curve.

-According to https://www.researchgate.net/publication/339342177_Gemini_A_Compact_yet_Efficient_Bi-copter_UAV_for_Indoor_Applications , disk loading is reciprocally correlated to lifting power consumption efficiency.
+According to https://www.researchgate.net/publication/339342177_Gemini_A_Compact_yet_Efficient_Bi-copter_UAV_for_Indoor_Applications , disk loading is inversely proportional to lifting power consumption efficiency.
 So, the Phython code of calculating the efficiency of the most efficient motor-propeller combinations for 249 gram lifting force to fit all manufacturer and experimented data is,

 lifting_weight_per_watt = 14.7 * (propeller_span_x/13.5);